mesosphere/dcos-commons/docs/pages/developer-guide.md

 Every DC/OS service must provide a package definition in the format expected by the Universe.
 [Learn more about creating Universe packages](https://github.com/mesosphere/universe).

-## Zookeeper
+## ZooKeeper

 Several DC/OS components, including Mesos and Marathon, require a persistent metadata store.
-Zookeeper fulfills this role for those components as well as for services written using the SDK.
+ZooKeeper fulfills this role for those components as well as for services written using the SDK.
 As noted previously, any service written using the SDK is a Mesos scheduler.
 In order to accurately communicate with Mesos, every scheduler must keep a record of the the state of its tasks.
-Zookeeper provides persistent storage for this information.
+ZooKeeper provides persistent storage for this information.

-Although all SDK services written today store metadata in Zookeeper, this is an implementation detail.
+Although all SDK services written today store metadata in ZooKeeper, this is an implementation detail.
 The [ConfigStore](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/config/ConfigStore.java) and [StateStore](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/state/StateStore.java) interfaces are generic and unopinionated about the backing persistent metadata store.

 They store the desired configuration of a service and all relevant information regarding Mesos tasks, respectively, but the precise format or location of the underlying data may be customized.
-For example, the data may be stored in Zookeeper, but in a different format, or the data may be stored in a different persistent storage like etcd.
+For example, the data may be stored in ZooKeeper, but in a different format, or the data may be stored in a different persistent storage like etcd.
 The defaults should be reasonable for most developers, however.
 Support for optional customization via drop-in replacement is a common pattern throughout the SDK.

+# Pre-requisites

 # Getting Started